k3karthic/terraform__wkd/README.md

 ## Encryption

-Sensitive files like the input variables (mumbai.tfvars) and Terraform state files are encrypted before being stored in the repository.
+Sensitive files like the input variables (mumbai.tfvars) and [Terraform state](https://www.terraform.io/docs/language/state/index.html) files (terraform.tfstate) are encrypted before being stored in the repository.

 You must add the unencrypted file paths to `.gitignore`.